 Business prepaid debit cards can be a cost-effective solution to the problem.
 If you’re not familiar with prepaid debit cards, they’re closest to bank debit cards.
 They use the Mastercard or Visa networks and can be used for purchases like any Mastercard or Visa debit card.
 They’re just not attached to a bank account.
 Instead, they’re funded, or “prepaid”, by depositing money on the card.
 For business prepaid debit cards, they’re typically funded through a transfer from the business’s bank account.

-In preparing our list of the best business prepaid cards, we reviewed a number of prepaid debit cards targeted to businesses.
-Our focus was on controls that small business would need to issue cards to employees, features that allow businesses track and manage expenses, and the cost of using and maintaining the cards.
+In preparing our list, we reviewed a number of prepaid debit cards targeted to businesses.
+Our focus was on controls that a small business would need to issue cards to employees, features that allow businesses track and manage expenses, and the cost of using and maintaining the cards.

 We’ll first review the cards that made the list.
 Then we’ll revisit the alternatives to business prepaid cards and the pros and cons of each.

 |Bento for Business||Best all around business prepaid card|